 Continuation of Basic Ultrasound Physics.
 Includes interaction of ultrasound with tissues, mechanics of ultrasound production and display, various transducer designs and construction, quality assurance, bioeffects, and image artifacts.
 May introduce methods of Doppler flow analysis.

 DMSO 1355 - Sonographic Pathophysiology (3:03:00)

 Pathology and pathophysiology of the abdominal structures visualized with ultrasound.
-Includes the abdomen, pelvis, and superficial structures.
+Includes the abdomen, and pelvis.

+Prerequisite: DMSO 1110.
 DMSO 1366 - Practicum I (3:00:24)